Bar Harbor Airlines Flight 1808

 Bar Harbor Airlines Flight 1808 was a scheduled flight from Logan International Airport to Bangor International Airport in the United States on August 25, 1985.
 On final approach to Auburn/Lewiston Municipal Airport, the Bar Harbor Airlines Beechcraft Model 99 crashed short of the runway, killing all six passengers and two crew on board.
-Among the passengers was Samantha Smith, a thirteen-year-old American schoolgirl who had become famous as a "Goodwill ambassador" to the Soviet Union and who had been cast on the television show Lime Street.
+Among the passengers was Samantha Smith, a 13-year-old American schoolgirl who had become famous as a goodwill ambassador to the Soviet Union and had been cast on the television show Lime Street.

-Timeline
+Flight history

-Flight 1808 normally stopped en route at Augusta and Waterville, Maine.
-The flight crew was made up of Captain Roy W. Fraunhofer and First Officer David C. Owen.
-The two had flown the aircraft from Bangor to Boston and back earlier that afternoon in worsening weather.
-On the second trip, they were advised at an en route stop in Augusta that because of air traffic control delays in Boston, their return flight 1788 via Auburn/Lewiston, Maine, was being cancelled.
-They would instead operate the later flight 1808 with Auburn added as a flag stop to accommodate passengers from flight 1788.
+Flight 1808 was scheduled to stop in Augusta and Waterville, Maine, on its route from Logan International Airport in Boston to Bangor International Airport in Bangor, Maine.
+The flight crew consisted of captain Roy W. Fraunhofer and first officer David C. Owen, who had flown the aircraft from Bangor to Boston and back earlier that afternoon in increasingly worsening weather.
+On the second trip, they were advised while on the ground in Augusta that because of air-traffic control delays in Boston, their return flight 1788 via Auburn/Lewiston, Maine, would be canceled.
+They would instead operate the later Flight 1808 with Auburn added as a flag stop to accommodate passengers from Flight 1788.

-Flight 1808 boarded in Boston with 6 passengers; two for Auburn, three for Augusta and one for Waterville.
-A fourth passenger had actually checked in for Augusta, but did not respond to boarding calls, so the flight left without him.
+Flight 1808 boarded in Boston with six passengers: two for Auburn, three for Augusta and one for Waterville.
+A fourth passenger had checked in for Augusta but did not respond to boarding calls and missed the flight.
 At 21:17 EDT, the captain radioed for clearance to Auburn.
-The controller, unaware of the change in routing, advised Flight 1808 was filed to Augusta.
-The captain accepted the routing, but advised he would amend the flight plan to Auburn after passing Pease VOR, near Portsmouth, New Hampshire.
-Flight 1808 departed the ramp at 21:26 and was cleared for takeoff from runway 4L at 21:30.
+The controller, unaware of the change in routing, advised that Flight 1808's filed destination was Augusta.
+The captain accepted the routing but advised that he would amend the flight plan to Auburn after passing Pease VOR near Portsmouth, New Hampshire.
+Flight 1808 departed the ramp at 21:26 and was cleared for takeoff from Runway 4L at 21:30.